Igalia/acacia/README.md

 % cmake --fresh -DACACIA_NODEJS=ON -DACACIA_TESTS=OFF ../
 ```

+### SWIG Dependencies

+The Python and NodeJS bindings are built with SWIG.
+SWIG version 4.2.0 is required to build the bindings.
+If your package mananger provides and older version of SWIG, you will need to download and build from source, see: https://swig.org/

 ### On Linux

 The instructions below assume a Debian-like system (e.g. Debian, Ubuntu).